 - Thanks for the meal (it is normally said after finishing eating, before leaving the restaurant): Gochisosamadesta

-How much does it cost to travel in Japan for 3 weeks?
+How much does it cost to travel in Japan for 21 days?
 Depending on whether you’re going on your honeymoon, traveling in a group, or backpacking solo, your budget will obviously differ.
 That said, considering the cities included in the itinerary of the best of Japan in 3 weeks, I can provide you with an estimated budget.
 I won’t give you the price of the most expensive or the cheapest accommodation, but rather that of a mid-range one.
 Contrary to what most tourists believe, Japan is not an expensive country.
 Eating out is cheaper than in most countries in Europe.

 For example, in one of my favourite chains, Fujisoba, you can have a Japanese curry with soba noodles for about 5 euros at the current exchange rate.
 At Ippudo, my favourite ramen chain in the country, you can enjoy a bowl of ramen with all the white rice you want (you can refill) for about 7 euros.
-Additionally, as of today, in 2024, the yen is not performing at its best, so you’ll benefit from that too.

 Eating out is quite cheap, as well as getting around in big cities like Osaka, Kyoto, or Tokyo.
 Accommodation is the most expensive aspect of Japan.
 But the prices are not exorbitant.
 A night in a 3-star hotel usually costs less than in most of the main cities in Europe.
 Due to the type of country Japan is, restaurants and hotel rooms are usually small, smaller than in Europe.
 However, the quality and comfort, from my point of view, are superior to those in Europe.